ojitha/ojitha.github.io/notes/security.md

 What It Is:

-- A file containing multiple certificate authority (CA) certificates concatenated together
+- A file containing multiple certificate authorities (CA) certificates concatenated together
 - Typically in PEM format (text-based with `.crt`, `.pem`, or `.bundle` extension)
 - Contains base64-encoded certificates with BEGIN/END CERTIFICATE markers
 - Used as a trust store for verifying server certificates